Includes advice on how to store and what to do if your child misses a dose.

 Your child needs to take the medicine called chloral hydrate.
 This information sheet explains what chloral hydrate does, how to give it, and what side effects or problems your child may have when she takes this medicine.

-Your child needs to take the medicine called leucovorin.
-This information sheet explains what leucovorin does, how to give it, and what side effects, or problems your child may have when they take this medicine.
+Your child needs to take the medicine called allopurinol.
+This information sheet explains what allopurinol does and how to give it to your child.
+It also explains what side effects, or problems, your child may have when they take this medicine.

 Your child needs to take the medicine called clarithromycin.
 This information sheet explains what clarithromycin does, how to give it, and what side effects, or problems our child may have when they take this medicine.